 Amazon EventBridge offers flexible pricing, you only pay for events published to your event bus, events ingested for your Schema Discovery, Event Replay, and API Destinations making it cost-effective solution for all organizations.
 There are no additional charges for rules or event delivery.
 There are no minimum fees or upfront commitments.
 All state change events published by Amazon Web Services services are free.

 Visit the Amazon EventBridge pricing page.

-Get started building with Amazon EventBridge in the AWS Management Console.
+Get started building with Amazon EventBridge in the Amazon Web Services Management Console.

 Get a deeper understanding of EventBridge in the Developer Guide.